melounvitek/gotsha_ci/README.md

-# Gotsha — CI replacement
+# Gotsha — your local CI
 Pushing untested commits?
 Gotsha!

 ## What is it?